 The encounter with the Icelandic culture and people in 2013 led her to do some more research on the Icelandic literature and art for her experiments.

-Monade Li is currently showing her art video called « The Selkie », which is based on a mysterious seal woman legend.
-The premiere happened in Akureyri, Iceland, in October 2019.
+Her art video called « The Selkie », which is based on the seal woman legend, was premiered in Akureyri, Iceland, in October 2019.

 With the triptych films ‘Candice’, (2014) ‘The Selkie’ (2019) and ‘Deirdre et une Tristesse humaine’ (2022), the artist questions the duplication with resonances that leads to the disappearance of ‘humanity’.

 In the beginning of 2023, Monade Li worked on ‘Filomena’, an experimental diptych art film embodied by the music of Rudolph Moser (Einstürzende Neubauten).
 Now completed (see trailer here: http://limonadeart.com/2023/03/15/filomena/).

 For Filomena, she takes up the theme covered in her first film « Diatomée », where the oneiric body, confused with the elements, fits the shape of « tense and twisted postures linking the conscious and the unconscious, the exterior and the interior ».